 to a large range of raster formats.
 It is required by the

 to support segmentation of large rasters.
-The GDAL package is also available
+This is installed when using

-The package can be installed directly from the source, using the setup.py script.
+Alternatively, this package can be installed directly from the source, using the setup.py script (see required dependencies above).

 Run the setup.py script.
 This is best done by using pip as a wrapper around it, as follows.
 Note that pip has a

 from pyshepseg import shepseg # Read in a multi-band image as a single array, img, # of shape (nBands, nRows, nCols). # Ensure that any null pixels are all set to a known # null value in all bands.
 Failure to correctly identify # null pixels can result in a poorer quality segmentation. segRes = shepseg.doShepherdSegmentation(img, imgNullVal=nullVal)

 The segimg attribute of the segRes object is an array of segment ID numbers, of shape (nRows, nCols).

 See the help in the